hazae41/tscousin/README.md

 ## Usage

-TSC will transpile ./src into ./out and then TSCousin will rewrite paths from ./out and also rewrite .ts imports into .js imports
+TSC will transpile ./src into ./out and then TSCousin will rewrite paths from ./out and also rewrite .(m)ts(x) imports into .js imports

 ```bash
 tsc && tscousin